I am a British artist who creates unique handmade ceramic sculpture, based in Bristol, UK.

 curiosity.
 These ideas are translated through a constructive process that I use to create each individual sculpture.
 These results can be categorised into themes such as clouds, organic architecture and personal experience.

 The making process consists of a combination of singular components that are cut up and joined together to create a whole form.
 Components are thrown on the potter’s wheel using traditional throwing skills and combined with slab-built individual parts.
 I commonly apply coloured slips and glaze to the forms to create depth and contrast.
+Most of my sculptures are made from stoneware and fired between 1230-1280c.

 My sculpture is intended to invite new ways of seeing and experiencing.
 It allows viewers the opportunity to evoke their own curiosity through questioning the meaning behind the work.